Pushdy/ios-pushdy-sdk/README.md

 **Customize In App Notification Banner**

 We use PDYNotificationView view for default displaying in app push notification.
-Pushdy provides some method to ajust default notification view and set your custom view.
+Pushdy also provides some method to adjust default notification view and set your custom view.

 - setPushBannerAutoDismiss :